radevgit/iosynth/README.md

 -	You measure the performance of a product and require large-scale real test bed.
 -	You develop a tests cases that require reproducible tests scenarios.
 -	You frequently change experiment configurations and want to do it in cost and time effective way.
--	You wan to wan to perform Predictive Maintenance analysis on data with anomalies.
+-	You want to perform analysis on data with anomalies.

 ### Usage
 Currently supported protocols: